Jayshree2816/Prediction_For_stack_overflow_Questions/README.md

 1. Data cleaning using regex

-2. Plot the top 10 tags
+2. Using MultiLabelBinarizer calculate the top 10 tags

 3. Split the data set shared into trainig and validation data.

 4. Update question and respective tags in question_clean file

-5. Using RNN build the model and predict the f1_score: 0.83 with a 0.89 Validation accuracy
+5. Build the RNN model to predict the f1_score of test data.
+Using the Adam optimazer compile the model for 5 epoch.
+After compiling the model predict the f1_score: 0.83 with a 0.89 Validation accuracy